islaytitans/alien/GM Screen.md

 | 14 PSYCHOTIC. | You must immediately attack the nearest person or creature, friendly or not.
 You won’t stop until you or the target is Broken.
 Every friendly character who witnesses your rampage must make an immediate Panic Roll. |
 | 15+ CATATONIC. | You collapse to the floor and can’t talk or move, staring blankly into oblivion. |

+## Stop panicing

+Some effects of Panic Rolls last for one round others remain until
+- Another charctater makes a Command action on them
+- You are broken
+- One turn passes

 # Gameplay

 ## Measuring time